+The HDCA thematic groups are meant to serve as ongoing fora for interchange in thematic fields, and establish links to ongoing disciplinary debates.
+Their aim is to advance intellectual debate, promote research collaboration related to the theme, and foster interaction between academics and practitioners, as well as between members and non-members of HDCA.
 The HDCA encourages researchers who share common interests to organize thematic groups.
-The groups are meant to serve as ongoing fora for interchange in thematic fields, and establish links to ongoing disciplinary debates.
-Their aim is to advance intellectual debate, promote research collaboration related to the theme, and foster interaction between academics and practitioners, as well as between members and non-members of HDCA.

 - Children and Youth

 - Foundational Issues in the Capability Approach

 - Health and Disability

 - Horizontal Inequality

 - Quantitative Research Methods

 All thematic groups maintain a listserv and inform their members on events and publications in the area.
 They organize panels for the annual HDCA conference and meet at least once a year during the conference.
 Some organize additional workshops or conferences, collaborate on publications and provide opportunity for discussion.
 Please know that the thematic groups currently work only in English.